Brandon-Rozek/website/content/blog/website-visible-on-the-fediverse.md

 [Pixelfed](https://pixelfed.org/),
 [Friendica](https://friendi.ca/),
 and [others](http://fediverse.party/).
-Unfortuately for a static website, this protocol uses a publish-subscribe pattern.
+Unfortunately for a static website, this protocol uses a publish-subscribe pattern.
 A service would need to be written in order to handle subscribers, pushing messages of published items, as well as receiving mentions.